wfxiaolong/wifi_detect/README.md

-#gelaisi_wifi is a objective-c project
+#gelaisi_wifi is an Objective-C project
 <hr>
 ###The founction of the project:
 <hr>